ncjones/ormlite-android/README.txt

+This fork of ormlite-android provides experimental support for query cancellation.

 This package provides the Android specific functionality.
 You will also need to download the ormlite-core package as well.
 Users that are connecting to SQL databases via JDBC connections should download the ormlite-jdbc package instead of this Android one.